saminacodes/wit-wednesday/README.md

 ## Support

-For support, email contact@samina.codes or join our Discord channel.
+For support, email contact@samina.codes or join our [Discord](https://discord.gg/QsSpBwgmER).